Unitarianism: Christology

-"Socinian" Christology
+Socinian Christology

 Fausto Sozzini was an Italian theologian who helped define Unitarianism and also served the Polish Brethren church.

 The Christology commonly called "Socinian"—after Fausto Sozzini, one of the founders of Unitarian theology—refers to the belief that Jesus began his life when he was born as a human.
 In other words, the teaching that Jesus pre-existed his human body is rejected.
+The Racovian Catechism (1605) of the Polish Brethren explicated the Unitarian Christian faith from a Socinian perspective, supporting its doctrines with proof-texts from the Bible.

 There are various views ranging from the belief that Jesus was simply a human (psilanthropism) who, because of his greatness, was adopted by God as his Son (adoptionism) to the belief that Jesus literally became the son of God when he was conceived by the Holy Spirit.
 (Note: The biblical narrative of Jesus' conception by the Holy Spirit is primarily found in the Gospel of Luke (1:26-38) and Matthew (1:18-25).
 In Luke, the angel Gabriel tells Mary she will conceive through the Holy Spirit, and in Matthew, the angel explains to Joseph that the child conceived in Mary is of the Holy Spirit.)

 This Christology existed in some form or another before Sozzini.
 Theodotus of Byzantium, Artemon and Paul of Samosata denied the pre-existence of the Christ.
 These ideas were continued by Marcellus of Ancyra and his pupil Photinus in the 4th century AD.
 In the Radical Reformation and Anabaptist movements of the 16th century, this idea resurfaced with Sozzini's uncle, Lelio Sozzini.
 Having influenced the Polish Brethren to a formal declaration of this belief in the Racovian Catechism, Sozzini involuntarily ended up giving his name to this Christological position, which continued with English Unitarians, such as John Biddle, Thomas Belsham, Theophilus Lindsey, and James Martineau.
 In America, most of the early Unitarians were Arian in Christology (see below), but among those who held to a "Socinian" view was James Freeman.